North Shore University Hospital: Academics

 In 1969, North Shore Hospital affiliated with Cornell University Medical College (now Weill Medical College of Cornell University), changing its name to North Shore University Hospital.
 The hospital established an affiliation with NYU School of Medicine in 1994 and with the Albert Einstein College of Medicine of Yeshiva University upon merging with Long Island Jewish Medical Center.

 After the merger of North Shore Health System and Long Island Jewish Medical Center, the health system moved to gradually merge its academics, culminating in 2012 with the merger of North Shore and Long Island Jewish internal medicine residency programs.

 In October 2007, Hofstra University announced that it would open a new medical school, in partnership with Northwell Health.
-The Donald and Barbara Zucker School of Medicine at Hofstra/Northwell opened in 2011.
+The Zucker School of Medicine at Hofstra/Northwell opened in 2011.
 As of 2019, the Zucker School of Medicine ranks 72 in best medical schools nationwide for research.

-In addition to undergraduate medical education, Northwell Health provides graduate medical education to over 1200 residents and fellows through its 90 residency and fellowship training programs.
+In addition to undergraduate medical education, Northwell Health provides graduate medical education to over 1,200 residents and fellows through its 90 residency and fellowship training programs.